 - Animals / Pets

-pets and animals.
+Images of pets, animals and insects.
 The pet's owner or a human may be in the photograph but the animal must be a main feature of the image.

 - Wedding Photojournalism

-that this is the only division where you may use more than one image capture to
+Please note that this is the only division where you may use more than one image capture to create your finished work.

 Commissioned work that is not Wedding and Portrait (domestic) in nature.
 Entries into this category must be paid work.

 Images where clothes, hair, make up, accessories and the beauty of your subject etc. are the main feature of your entry. *Please note that bridal fashion photography MUST be entered into the Wedding Couple Together: Non-Wedding Day, Bride Alone: Non-Wedding Day or the Groom Alone: Non-Wedding Day categories categories.
 Bridal fashion photography will not be allowed in the traditional Fashion category.
 Nude, semi nude or lingere photographs must be entered into the Boudoir category of the Portrait Division.